David Reubeni: Arrest and death

 Reubeni's diary is held by the Bodleian Library, Oxford.
-There was possibly a copy at the Jewish Seminary at Breslau, but this place was destroyed by the Nazis in 1938.
+There was possibly a copy at the Jewish Seminary of Breslau, but this place was destroyed by the Nazis in 1938.
 Parts were published by Heinrich Grätz in the third edition of his Geschichte der Juden (vol. ix.), and the whole was published by Neubauer, in M. J. C., ii.